ak-1203/Kuiper-Belt-Escape-Using-RL/readme.md

 ---
 ## Learning Process results

 Initially, the agent performs random actions, primarily navigating along the edges of the environment.
-During this phase, it explores the space without a clear strategy, gradually gathering information about its surroundings to inform future decision-making.
+During this phase, it explores the space without a clear strategy, gradually gathering information about its surroundings to inform future decision-making :

 <img src="results/gifs/initial_exploration.gif" width="300" height="300" alt="Gif description">

-As the number of episodes increases, the agent progressively enhances its navigation skills, adopting a more strategic approach to effectively avoid obstacles.
+As the number of episodes increases, the agent progressively enhances its navigation skills, adopting a more strategic approach to effectively avoid obstacles :

 <div style="display: flex; justify-content: space-between;">
   <img src="results/gifs/learning01.gif" width="300" height="300" alt="Gif 1">
   <img src="results/gifs/learning02.gif" width="300" height="300" alt="Gif 2">
 </div>

 After a substantial number of episodes (eg. 12k ) , the agent has acquired sufficient learning, now navigating the environment with skill and precision, effectively avoiding obstacles.
 Its movements have become increasingly efficient, demonstrating a clear understanding of its surroundings and an enhanced ability to adapt to challenges.
+**Final Results:**

 <div style="display: flex; justify-content: space-between;">
   <img src="results/gifs/result02.gif" width="300" height="300" alt="Gif 1">